php-dev-br/laravel-doc-pt-br/blade.md

 #### Aliasing Components

-If your Blade components are stored in a subdirectory, you may wish to alias them for easier access.
+If your Blade components are stored in a sub-directory, you may wish to alias them for easier access.
 For example, imagine a Blade component that is stored at `resources/views/components/alert.blade.php`.
 You may use the `component` method to alias the component from `components.alert` to `alert`.
 Typically, this should be done in the `boot` method of your `AppServiceProvider`:

     use Illuminate\Support\Facades\Blade;